The online Comment window has expired

 • Default_avatar

-Lamont Smith almost 3 years ago
+Lamont Smith about 3 years ago

 Amendment 40 to the ARPA budget proposal is for $13,309,001 to be allocated to early childhood education initiatives.